The Official Blog of Biltmore®

 Estate-wide, the horticulture team planted around 96,000 bulbs.
 They dug thousands of 6-inch deep holes and dropped between eight and six bulbs into each one to ensure three or four weeks of bloom time.

-Susanne Woodell, Historic Gardens Manager, suggests if you’re planting tulip bulbs in your garden at home, wait until the soil’s temperature drops to below 60 degrees Fahrenheit.
+Parker Andes, Director of Horticulture, suggests if you’re planting tulip bulbs in your garden at home, wait until the soil’s temperature drops to below 60 degrees Fahrenheit.
 Arrange them so their pointy sides are facing up.

-She also advises that bulbs in the ground often serve as a subterranean buffet for critters like voles.
+He also advises that bulbs in the ground often serve as a subterranean buffet for critters like voles.
 If you have problems with these tiny rodents, add a little gravel to each hole to keep them from tunneling toward your bulbs.

 Extra tidbit in the name of Trivial Pursuit: What do Biltmore gardeners talk about while planting tulip bulbs?
 Any number of things, says Travis Murray, Walled Garden Crew Leader.
 The day we took these photos, the topic was “Favorite 1980s Horror Movies.”Return to Blog